nivlab/RiskData/ReadMe.md

 ### Holt & Laury task

 This task assesses risk sensitivity from description.
 Participants made a series of 10 choices between two gambles, A and B, for which the relative expected value of each gamble gradually changes.
-Gamble A is considered the “safe" gamble, as its variance is generally lower than that of Gamble B. The number of times a participant chooses Gamble A over Gamble B (i.e., the number of “safe", low-risk choices) can be used as a continuous measure of risk sensitivity ranging from highly risk loving (0-1 safe choices) to highly risk averse (9-10 safe choices)
+Gamble A is considered the “safe" gamble, as its variance is generally lower than that of Gamble B. The number of times a participant chooses Gamble A over Gamble B (i.e., the number of “safe", low-risk choices) can be used as a continuous measure of risk sensitivity ranging from highly risk loving (0-1 safe choices) to highly risk averse (9-10 safe choices).

 | Variable    | Description                                                     				|
 |-------------|---------------------------------------------------------------------------------|